 The MD&C Committee has a long history of keeping an open dialogue with the investor community.
 We regularly meet with our shareholders to discuss business topics, seek feedback on our performance, and address other matters, such as executive compensation.
-Over the past few years, these discussions have led to key program improvements, such as moving from subjective to quantitatively measured ESG metrics, limiting the use of discretion to adjust payouts, and expanding our Total Shareholder Return (TSR) peer group to include a broader mix of energy companies.
+Over the past few years, these discussions have led to key program improvements, such as moving from subjective to quantitatively measured environmental metrics, limiting the use of discretion to adjust payouts, and expanding our Total Shareholder Return (TSR) peer group to include a broader mix of energy companies.

-Consistent with our commitment to listen and respond to our shareholders, we increased the focus and intensity of our outreach and engagement efforts as a result of our most recent say-on-pay vote, which yielded approximately 70% support for our executive compensation program.
-In the Fall of 2022, we reached out directly to shareholders representing approximately 59.1% of shares outstanding to discuss, amongst other topics, our compensation practices.
-Shareholders owning approximately 47.5% of our shares outstanding either met with us in engagement meetings or notified us that no meeting was necessary this year.
-Our independent directors, including our non-executive chair and the chairs of the MD&C and CRG&N Committees, were available for all of our shareholder meetings throughout 2022, unless a shareholder preferred to speak with one or the other or with management only.
+Our executive compensation program received the support of 94.5% of the total say-on-pay votes cast at our 2023 annual meeting.
+Nevertheless, we continued our robust outreach and engagement efforts as part of our commitment to ensure continued shareholder support for our program.
+In 2023 and the beginning of 2024, we reached out directly to shareholders representing approximately 58.2% of shares outstanding to discuss, amongst other topics, our compensation practices.
+Shareholders owning approximately 48.9% of our shares outstanding either met with us in engagement meetings or notified us that no meeting was necessary this year.
+Our independent directors, including our non-executive chair and the chairs of the MD&C and CRG&N Committees, were available for all of our shareholder meetings, although some meetings were held with management only.